pepperfm/ssd-for-laravel/README.md

 ```

 ### Base case
-Then you can create the object like this:
+You can create the object like this:
 ```php
 ResponseWrapperDto::make([
     'data' => $response['data'],